Plants

 Cylindropuntia imbricata

+This hardy Tree / Cane Cholla variety came to us from Yucca Pointe Nursery in Stillwater, OK where it grows outside in the owner Nathan Priest's display garden.
 This upright Cholla Cactus (Cylindropuntia imbricata) features magenta flowers and upright growth form are a unique addition to the garden.
 Native to arid clay soils in Western Kansas, Colorado, Oklahoma and parts of the southwestern United States and Mexico, the plant grows into a vicious unforgiving shrub if you get too close.
 From a distance however, this cactus has a place as one of the few upright cacti that can handle extreme cold.
 In fact, I have seen this species growing a few times in Lawrence, KS in desert gardens and even in full (dry) shade!
 Flowering in shade is doubtful though.
 With well drained soils and proper siting, this cactus can handle our excess rainfall in Eastern Kansas.
+We are testing this outside in our crevice garden among other hardy cacti and succulents!
+We will keep you posted.
+(2024)

 product product